bigwiv/Biopython-cn/chr13.rst

     have 3 descendents and still be considered part of a bifurcating tree.
 **``is_monophyletic``**
-    Test if all of the given targets comprise a complete subclade °™ i.e., there exists a clade such that its terminals are the same set as the given targets.
+    Test if all of the given targets comprise a complete subclade ‚Äî i.e., there exists a clade such that its terminals are the same set as the given targets.
 The targets should be terminals of the tree.
     For convenience, this method returns the common ancestor (MCRA) of the targets if they are monophyletic (instead of the value ``True``), and ``False`` otherwise.
 **``is_parent_of``**
-    True if target is a descendent of this tree °™ not required to be a direct descendent.
+    True if target is a descendent of this tree ‚Äî not required to be a direct descendent.
 To check direct descendents of a clade, simply use list membership testing: ``if subclade in clade: ...`` **``is_preterminal``**
     True if all direct descendents are terminal; False if any direct descendent is not terminal.

-13.4.3??Modification methods
+13.4.3  Modification methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These methods modify the tree in-place.
 If you want to keep the original
-tree intact, make a complete copy of the tree first, using Python°Øs
+tree intact, make a complete copy of the tree first, using Python‚Äôs
 ``copy`` module:

 .. code:: verbatim